aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/html/expanding-text-from-right-to-left-while-exporting-excel-file-to-html/_index.md

 ---
-title: Expanding text from right to left while exporting Excel file to HTML with C++
+title: Expanding text from right to left while exporting Excel files to HTML with C++
-linktitle: Expanding text from right to left while exporting Excel file to HTML
+linktitle: Expanding text from right to left while exporting Excel files to HTML
 type: docs
 weight: 60
 url: /cpp/expanding-text-from-right-to-left-while-exporting-excel-file-to/